d1ngd0/blog/content/posts/go_heap_allocation.md

 }
 ```

 We want to run our benchmarks and capture memory statistics.
 To do this we can use the `-memprofile` flag for `go test`.
-This will generate a memory profile which will help find where our allocations are occuring.
+This will generate a memory profile which will help find where our allocations are occurring.
 We can also get a count of allocations to the heap during each loop in our benchmark by passing the `-benchmem` flag.

 ```
 ❯ go test -run='^$' -bench=BenchmarkNew -memprofile=mem.out -benchmem .